uasoft-indonesia/badaso-docs/docs/customization/overriding-controller.md

 To create a new controller and use it in the generated CRUD (overridding), there are several steps that need to be done.

-- Create a laravel controller as usual.
+- Create the new controller for overriding.
 ```bash
 php artisan make:controller NewController
 ```